jEnbuska/none-dux/README.md

 ```
 by
 ```
-  //Take the current initial state of from your reducers and use it as initialState ... import nonedux from 'none-dux'
+  // Take the current initial state of from your reducers and use it as initialState

-  //use nonedux thunk
+  ...
+  import nonedux from 'none-dux'

+  // (Do not use 'redux-thunk')
-  const { reducer, thunk, } = nonedux(initialState);
+  const { reducer, middlewares, } = nonedux(initialState);
-  const createStoreWithMiddleware = applyMiddleware(...[ thunk, ])(createStore);
+  const createStoreWithMiddleware = applyMiddleware(...middlewares)(createStore);
   const store = createStoreWithMiddleware(reducer);

   <Provider store={store}> ...
   ```
   ###2.
 Actions
-  replace something like
+  replace with something like
   ```
  //actions redux-thunk
  function changeUserName(id, name){